Fairview Nursing Home: Quality Care and Services in Centreville

 Quality Ratings and Regulatory Performance

-Quality ratings are essential in evaluating any nursing home facility.
-According to the CMS Five-Star Quality Rating System, Fairview Nursing & Rehabilitation Community has received an overall rating based on health inspections, staffing levels, and quality measures.
-These ratings indicate that while the facility performs satisfactorily in many areas, there are opportunities for improvement.
-For instance, the facility has faced $233,000 in fines and two payment suspensions over the past three years, indicating areas where regulatory compliance needs enhancement.
+Fairview Nursing & Rehabilitation Community receives an overall rating based on health inspections, staffing levels, and quality measures.
+While the facility performs satisfactorily in many areas, opportunities for improvement remain.
+Over the past three years, Fairview has faced $233,000 in fines and two payment suspensions, reflecting the ongoing need to strengthen regulatory compliance.

 Resident Experience: Staffing, Special Programs, and Costs